EMI Shielding Webinar On-Demand

 emi shielding webinar

-Filling elastomers with metal particles isn’t new, but some engineers still believe that all electrically conductive silicones are too hard and too brittle.
+Filling EMI shielding elastomers with metal particles isn’t new, but some engineers still believe that all electrically conductive silicones are too hard and too brittle.
 These skeptics may also claim that shielding silicones are limited by mold-size dimensions and aren’t thin enough for newer, thinner electronic designs.
-As SSP’s webinar explains, however, SpecShield™ materials address these concerns and offer options besides what appears on old part drawings or blueprints.
+As SSP’s webinar explains, however, its materials address these concerns and offer options besides what appears on old part drawings or blueprints.

-MIL-DTL-83528 Drawings and EMI Shielding Gaskets
+EMI Shielding Gaskets and MIL-DTL-83528

-SpecShield™ silicones are available with silver or silver-coated particles, but SSP’s nickel-graphite filled materials provide silver-like shielding effectiveness at a lower price.
+SSP’s EMI shielding silicones are available with silver-coated particles, but SSP’s nickel-graphite filled materials provide silver-like shielding effectiveness at a lower price.
 As the EMI shielding webinar explains, SSP also supplies silicones that are filled with nickel-coated aluminum particles for corrosion resistance.
-SSP’s ability to produce SpecShield™ elastomers in continuous rolls (in addition to molded sheet stock and ready-to-mold compounds) also makes materials manufacturing part of the performance equation.

 Watch the EMI Shielding Webinar